 Being more English educated than Chinese, you can understand my feeling of alienation to the traditional Chinese funeral.
 Furthermore, if it had nothing to do with my dialect and culture, the whole thing is just, well, foreign.
 You might as well give me a wake in Malay or Tamil. -Or Mandarin, for that matter.

 The Chinese funeral is not all lost on me though.
 There is one thing I like about it and it is the paperhouses.
 Over the years, as I road-cycled through HDB estates, I've seen quite a few different paperhouses at funerals in the void decks.
 They range in size and elaboration, kind of like in real life where more money would get you a decent piece of real estate with all the fancy fix-ups.

-The most impressive paperhouse I've seen was about 15ft long and 9 ft high.
+The most impressive paperhouse I've seen was about 15 ft long and 9 ft high.
 It was a massive mansion with a few storeys and a courtyard.
-Within the rooms and along the corridors were revolving picture scenes, paper servant figures, etc. All over, the paperhouse was neon colorful (mostly in green and coral) and decorated with shiny and shimmering stuff and tassles.
+Within the rooms and along the corridors were revolving picture scenes, paper servant figures, etc. The paperhouse was neon colorful all over (mostly in green and coral pink) and decorated with shiny and shimmering stuff and tassles.
 I guess this is our local Chinese version of burnable bling.

 It is kind of sad to see all that workmanship go up in flames later as a funerary offering.

 As a kid, I have always wondered why folks don't update the traditional Chinese funeral.
 I would later blame the Communists for stunting China's growth in this and other cultural areas.
 How do a people pick up the pieces after so many decades of living under a different ideology, one that banned religious or spiritual practices even?

 In Singapore, the Chinese are mostly descended from ancestors who were born and bred in China and then travelled out.
 Afterwards, it was the local clan associations that had pulled people together to help preserve their provincial and dialectal customs.

 My own was passed down from my family's elders.